-In the quest for flawless skin, we'll try almost anything: wacky cellulite gadgets, budget-busting face treatments… We'll even slap ourselves in the face if it promises a glowier complexion.
+In the quest for flawless skin, we'll try almost anything: wacky cellulite gadgets, budget-busting face treatments… we'll even slap ourselves in the face if it promises a glowing complexion.
 There are plenty of skin conditions that can be eradicated with the right products and lifestyle changes (e.g., acne and dry skin).
 But try as we might, there are some that medical science just can't cure, no matter what your products or internet research tell you.

-Let's clarify what we mean when we say certain skin conditions "can't be cured."
-According to NYC dermatologist and founder of BeautyRx Neal Schultz, there are two types of "incurable" skin concerns: those that can’t even be minimally helped and those that can be treated, or "controlled," but come right back if the treatment is stopped.
+Let's clarify what we mean when we say certain skin conditions can't be cured.
+According to NYC dermatologist and founder of BeautyRx Neal Schultz, there are two types of incurable skin concerns: those that can’t even be minimally helped and those that can be treated, or controlled, but come right back if the treatment is stopped.

 We know, this sounds like bad news.
 But we're here to help.
 Instead of shelling out hundreds of dollars on ineffective skincare, keep scrolling to learn once and for all which skin conditions can't be cured (plus what you can do to manage them).

-The bad news: Under-eye bags are mostly caused by a protrusion of fat that becomes more prominent in the lower eyelids with age, explains Curology founder David Lortscher, MD.
+What they are: Under-eye bags are mostly caused by a protrusion of fat that becomes more prominent in the lower eyelids with age, explains Curology founder David Lortscher, MD.
 Add a little gravity, collagen loss, wrinkles, and genetic predetermination and you've got yourself a pair of pesky little pillows under the eyes.

 According to Lortscher, you cannot permanently eliminate under-eye bags, and most eye creams and masks don't help.
 However, there are things you can do to decrease swelling and minimize that puffy appearance.